SevaSk/ecoute/README.md

    pip install -r requirements.txt
    ```

-4. Create a `keys.py` file in the ecoute directory and add your OpenAI API key:
+4. (Optional) Create a `keys.py` file in the ecoute directory and add your OpenAI API key:

    - Option 1: You can utilize a command on your command prompt.
 Run the following command, ensuring to replace "API KEY" with your actual OpenAI API key: